netgroup-polito/CrownLabs/operators/README.md

 - **Template** defines the size of the execution environment (e.g.; Virtual Machine), its base image and a description.
 This object is created by managers and read by users, while creating new instances.
 - **Instance** defines an instance of a certain template.
 The manipulation of those objects triggers the reconciliation logic in the operator, which creates/destroy associated resources (e.g.; Virtual Machines).
 - **InstanceSnapshot** defines a snapshot for a persistent VM instance.
-Once this resource is created, the associated operator will start the snapshot creation process.
+The associated operator will start the snapshot creation process once this resource is created.

 ### Persistent Feature